reimandlab/ActivePathways/README.md

 # ActivePathways - integrative pathway analysis of multi-omics data

-**August 11th 2023: ActivePathways version 2.0.0 is now available on CRAN and in this GitHub.
+**October 2nd 2023: ActivePathways version 2.0.2 is now available on CRAN and in this GitHub.
 This update provides additional functionality to p-value merging, allowing for directional information between datasets to be incorporated.**